iceburg-net/iceburg-ci-downstreamer/README.md

 ```

-> You may use a path other than `bin/ci`, just make sure the script properly detects PROJECT_ROOT (top level of your repository). the scrippt currently expects the project root  to be one directory up from its location.
-If your project is managed by git, you can use `PROJECT_ROOT="$(git rev-parse --show-toplevel)"`.
+> You may use a path other than `bin/ci`, just make sure the script properly detects PROJECT_HOME (top level of your repository). the scrippt currently expects the project root  to be one directory up from its location.
+If your project is managed by git, you can use `PROJECT_HOME="$(git rev-parse --show-toplevel)"`.

 :rocket: Once added, simply run `bin/ci` from within your project to kickoff CI step execution.